 WordPress users can take advantage of several plugins that cover almost every aspect of the optimization process.
 You can install a fully-featured plugin or install several plugins at once, each providing specific optimization features.

 If your site is hosted by Kinsta you won’t need a caching plugin because No WordPress Caching Plugins Needed at Kinsta.

 W3 Total Cache

 This single plugin covers almost every stage of the Critical Rendering Path optimization process.
-At a first glance the plugin configuration can be overwhelming, but once you become more familiar with the Critical Rendering Path sequence, you will be able to take advantage of a powerful performance toolset.
+At first glance, the plugin configuration can be overwhelming.
+Still, once you become more familiar with the Critical Rendering Path sequence, you will be able to take advantage of a powerful performance toolset.

 Here is a list of some plugin features:

 - Caching of feeds, search results, database objects, WordPress objects, and fragments

 - HTML (posts and pages) minification

 - Browser caching using cache-control, future expire headers, and entity tags